yuchen-zhu-zyc/yuchen-zhu-zyc.github.io/_pages/about.md

 Hi, I am Yuchen Zhu, a 2nd year Machine Learning PhD at Georgia Tech.

-I work on **diffusion models, mean field games, sampling and optimal transport.** I am primarily interested in the intersection of dynamics, deep learning and statistics, with application in generative modeling, game theory, scientific machine learning and reinforcement learning.
+My interests lie in the broad aspects of **GenAI**, wich applications in vision, language, and sciences (such as single cell genomics and quantum physics).
+My research currently focuses on **diffusion generative models** (especially for non-Euclidean data) and **multimodal foundation models** (such as VLMs).

 At Georgia Tech, I am fortunate to be advised by [Molei Tao](https://mtao8.math.gatech.edu/) and working with a group of incredible researchers.
 Prior to that, I graduated with MA in Statistics from [Yale University](https://statistics.yale.edu/) and BS in Honors Mathematics with highest honor from [NYU Shanghai](https://shanghai.nyu.edu/).
-During these times, I had the privilege to work with [Zhuoran Yang](https://zhuoranyang.github.io/) and [Mathieu Laurière](https://mlauriere.github.io/) on reinforcement learning and mean field games.
+During those time, I had the privilege to work with [Zhuoran Yang](https://zhuoranyang.github.io/) and [Mathieu Laurière](https://mlauriere.github.io/) on reinforcement learning and mean field games.

 **Contact:** yzhu738 [at] gatech [dot] edu